Honda Accord (ninth generation): Accord Plug-in Hybrid

-The production version of the 2014 Accord Plug-in hybrid was introduced at the 2012 Los Angeles Auto Show.
+The production version of the 2014 Accord Plug-in hybrid was first shown at the 2012 Los Angeles Auto Show.
 The Accord PHEV pricing starts at and sales began in the U.S. in January 2013, with availability limited to California and New York.
 The Accord PHEV was introduced in Japan in June 2013 and it is available only for leasing, primarily to corporations and government agencies.
 As of December 2013, the Accord PHEV ranks as the third best selling plug-in hybrid in the Japanese market.
 A total of 1,039 units have been sold in the United States through 2015.

 Honda unveiled the platform for a mid-size plug-in hybrid electric vehicle at the 2010 Los Angeles Auto Show.
 The plug-in platform showcased Honda's next-generation two-motor hybrid system, which continuously moves through three different modes to maximize driving efficiency: all-electric, gasoline-electric and an engine direct-drive mode.
 The plug-in hybrid also uses regenerative braking to charge the battery.
 In all-electric mode, the vehicle uses a 7 kWh lithium-ion battery and a 120 kW electric motor.
 The all-electric mode achieves a range of approximately 10 to 15 mi in city driving and a top speed of 62 mph.
 Fully recharging the battery will take 2 to 2.5 hours using a 120-volt outlet and 1 to 1.5 hours using a 240-volt outlet.
 Honda announced at the 2012 North American International Auto Show in Detroit that first US application of both a 2.4-liter direct-injected engine and two-motor plug-in hybrid system to be implemented on the Accord ninth generation, the 2013 Accord Plug-in Hybrid.
 Production of the Accord Plug-in Hybrid began on 21 December 2012, the same day California Air Resources Board approved the car to be sold in the state.